3 Pro Tips for Paralegal Time Management

 - Trial Exhibit List – Dorsey

 Instead, think of those things like projects that require more than one action to complete.
 With that mindset, you know that you’re never going to be able to check those items off your list until the entire project is done.
-Instead, break up that “projects list” into all of the discreet tasks that it will take to complete the project.
+Instead, break up that “project list” into all of the discrete tasks that it will take to complete the project.
 For example:

 Smith Case